duckdb/duckdb-wasm/packages/duckdb-wasm/README.md

 for await (const batch of await stmt.send(234)) {
     // ...
 }
-// Close the statement to free memory await stmt.close();
+// Close the statement to release memory await stmt.close();
 // Closing the connection will release statements as well await conn.close();